stacklok/codegate-docs/docs/toolhive/tutorials/toolhive-operator.md

 task kind-with-toolhive-operator
 ```

-This will create the kind cluster, install an nginx ingress controller and then
+This creates the kind cluster, installs an nginx ingress controller, and then
-install the latest built ToolHive operator image.
+installs the latest built ToolHive operator image.

-## Installation

 ## Installing the operator into a new kind cluster

 ### Automated via Task

-To setup a kind cluster and deploy the operator, we have created a Task so that
+To set up a kind cluster and deploy the operator, we've created a Task so you
-you can do this with one command.
+can do this with one command.

 Run: